BradKwon/BradKwon.github.io/_i18n/en/_posts/tech/2023-1-4-a-good-way-to-use-3rd-party-libraries-into-your-app.md

 Yes, I also think it is a best practice and at least it is a good way to plug in 3rd-party libraries.
 I needed this kind of quote to back me up as he is a renowned software engineer a.k.a Uncle Bob in the software world.

-I also noticed that this is a decorator-ish pattern.
-The decorator pattern is one of the well-known design patterns from the Gang of Four.
-When I learned it back in university, it was too abstract so I almost forgot it until now.
-(Yes, I am not a good software engineer unfortunately)
+I also noticed that this is the decorator pattern, which is one of the well-known design patterns from the Gang of Four.
+This pattern is quite often used when we do dependency injection stuff.

 However, it is always not good to have black and white thinking.
 We have to choose a proper solution depending on our situations.
 Luckily, I was able to bring one good article from the Very good layered architecture in Flutter written by Very Good Ventures (VGV).
 If you go to the subtitle **Use the right amount of abstraction** in the article, you will see that there are two choices we can take.
 In most business cases, we have to wrap it though.